Serious violence

 Knife amnesty bins

-Two knife amnesty bins are to be installed in the Wandsworth borough as a two-year pilot project.
+Two knife amnesty bins have been installed in the Wandsworth borough as a two-year pilot project.
+One knife amnesty bin is placed outside Roehampton Library and the other is placed outside St. George’s Hospital.
 The bins will allow for individuals to dispose of knives and other weapons in a safe and confidential way.

 The locations of the bins have been determined based on areas of greatest need based on violent incidents, as well as areas which are appropriate for the placement of a knife amnesty bin, considering all of the necessary factors for installation.